coruscateor/gtk_estate/README.md

 Important details to note about the above example are:

-The thread-local application state is set using the scs_set_application_state macro (Calls StateContainers::set_application_state basically) and the thread-local window state is set using the scs_add macro (This calls StateContainers::widget_state_ref).
+The thread-local application state is set using the scs_set_application_state macro (Calls *StateContainers::set_application_state* basically) and the thread-local window state is set using the *scs_add* macro (This calls *StateContainers::widget_state_ref*).

-Setting using these macros (and methods) make these objects thread-locally accessible and allows you to keep Rc references around when they would otherwise be dropped.
+Setting widget state using these macros (and methods) make these objects thread-locally accessible and allows you to keep *Rc* references around when they would otherwise be dropped.

-The impl_weak_self_trait and impl_widget_state_container_trait macros implement the necessary traits on the constituent objects to so that they can work with the StateContainers object (Accessed via scs_set_application_state and scs_add in this case).
+The *impl_weak_self_trait* and *impl_widget_state_container_traits* macros implement the various traits (*AsAnyRef*, *DynWidgetStateContainer*, *WidgetStateContainer* and *WeakSelf*) on the constituent objects for convience and so that they can work with the *StateContainers* object (Accessed via *scs_set_application_state* and *scs_add* in this case).

-/*
-In the above example an adw::Application is constructed then ApplicationState is instantiated and passed a reference to the Application (a clone of which will become part of its state).
-An ApplicationState object must implement ApplicationStateContainer, likewise widget state container objects (including windows) must implement WidgetStateContainer (see [example applications](#example-applications)).
-*/

-By default StateContainers is a thread-local singleton which should only contain state which deals with UI and inter-thread-communication related tasks possibly using a crate like [act_rs](https://crates.io/crates/act_rs) for the latter.
+By default *StateContainers* is a thread-local singleton which should only contain state which deals with user-interface and inter-thread-communication related tasks possibly using a crate like [LibSync](https://crates.io/crates/libsync) for the latter.

 </br>